rust-lang/reference/src/variables.md

 # Variables

-A _variable_ is a component of a stack frame.
-That component can be a named function parameter, an anonymous [temporary](expressions.html#lvalues-rvalues-and-temporaries), or a named local variable.
+A _variable_ is a component of a stack frame, either a named function parameter, an anonymous [temporary](expressions.html#lvalues-and-rvalues), or a named local variable.

 A _local variable_ (or *stack-local* allocation) holds a value directly,